bnnadi/confida-service/docs/VECTOR_DATABASE_GUIDE.md

 ## 🎯 **Overview**

-This guide covers the comprehensive vector database integration with Qdrant, enabling semantic search capabilities for InterviewIQ.
+This guide covers the comprehensive vector database integration with Qdrant, enabling semantic search capabilities for Confida.
 The integration provides intelligent content discovery, question recommendations, and user pattern analysis.

 ## 🏗️ **Architecture**